-If you are hearing impaired or require other special accommodations due to disability, please contact our Corporate Secretary prior to the meeting to indicate the accommodations that you will need.
+If you are hearing impaired or require other special accommodation due to disability, please contact our Corporate Secretary prior to the meeting to indicate the accommodations that you will need.
+You may do so by writing to Weyerhaeuser Company, Attention: Corporate Secretary, P.O.
+Box 9777, Federal Way, WA 98063-9777 or sending an email to CorporateSecretary@weyerhaeuser.com.